antori82/FANTASIA-Interaction-Model-Demo/README.md

 ## Introduction

 This is the demo project used to showcase the FANTASIA Interaction Model: a combination of Behaviour Trees, Probabilistic Graphical Models and Graph Databases to implement linguistically motivated Conversational AI.
-This project has been presented at the following events:
+This project is based on our work on Conversational Recommender Systems with the Jason character and has been presented at the following events:

 - Synthesis of Human Behaviour Training Event (Social CDT - University of Glasgow)
 - Virtual Reality and Cultural Heritage tutorial (University of Haifa)